Table of Contents

 Proteinuria is defined as urinary protein excretion in children exceeding 100 mg/m2/day or > 4 mg/m2/hr.

 Fixed proteinuria is defined as ≥ 1+ proteinuria on a urinary dipstick examination or a urine protein: creatinine ratio (UPr/UCr) of > 0.2 in the first-morning urine sample on three consecutive days.
 Persistent proteinuria is defined as ≥ 1+ proteinuria on urinary dipstick examination (equivalent to ≥ 30 mg/dL) on at least three urine specimens separated by several weeks.

 Isolated proteinuria is defined as asymptomatic proteinuria in otherwise healthy children with normal physical examination, normal blood pressure, and normal laboratory evaluation except for presence of proteinuria.

 Although 10 % of children may have proteinuria in a single void specimen of urine, only 0.1 of children have persistent proteinuria or pathologic proteinuria.
 Prevalence of proteinuria peaks during adolescence.
 60 % of school-aged children and adolescents with persistent proteinuria have orthostatic proteinuria.
 The condition occurs in 3–5 % of adolescents.

 Diabetic nephropathy is the most common cause of proteinuria representing up to 50 cases per million of the population.

+In the U.S., there are 2-7 cases per 100000 children of the age below 16 years every year.
 The condition is more common among Americans of Asian or African origin due to the higher rates of diabetes among these groups.

 Benign proteinuria (High Yield)